Lindblad Tomography of a Superconducting Quantum Processor: Validating The Markovian Model

-Having already estimated the Kraus operators for both the single- and two-qubit Idling Channels, we can perform the optimization in Eq.~(\ref{eq:mmeasure}) over the initial states of the LT protocol to calculate the measure $N_{\text{markov}}$.
-In Fig.~\ref{fig:figure5}, we use the results of single- and two-qubit LT to perform this optimization and calculate $N_{\text{markov}}$ for several situations.
-Interestingly, when qubit B is initialized in the state $\ket{+}$ (as in Fig.~\ref{fig:1QB_full_LT}c), the Idling Channel of qubit A registers a significantly higher value of $N_{\text{markov}}$ (Fig.~\ref{fig:figure5}c) than when qubit B is initialized in either the $\ket{0}$- or $\ket{1}$-state, or in the combined two-qubit channel (Fig.~\ref{fig:figure5}a,b,d respectively).
-Furthermore, while the contributions to $N_{\text{markov}}$ in Fig.~\ref{fig:figure5}a,b,d appear to arise from individual statistical fluctuations in the data due to finite sampling, the increases in trace distance in Fig.~\ref{fig:figure5}c correspond to clear oscillations over the channel duration.
-We note that, were one to interpolate the data, the impact of statistical fluctations in the distance measure would be significantly reduced, resulting in a smaller value of $N_{\text{markov}}$ for Fig.~\ref{fig:figure5}a,b,d, while the value for the case of Fig.~\ref{fig:figure5}c would be essentially unchanged.
-This indicates that, when qubit B is prepared in $\ket{+}$, it induces distinctly non-Markovian errors in the noise environment of qubit A.
+Having estimated the Kraus operators for the single- and two-qubit idling channels of our coupled transmon system, we perform the optimization in Eq.~\eqref{eq:mmeasure} over the initial states of the LT protocol to calculate the measure $N_{\text{markov}}$.
+In Fig.~\ref{fig:figure5}, we use the results of the single- and two-qubit LT to perform this optimization, and we graphically illustrate $N_{\text{markov}}$ (given by the total area in red) for several qubit configuration.
+Notably, when qubit B is initialized in the state $\ket{+}$ (as in Fig.~\ref{fig:1QB_full_LT}c), the idling channel of qubit A registers clear periods of increasing trace distance (Fig.~\ref{fig:figure5}c).
+This behavior disappears when qubit B is initialized in either the $\ket{0}$- or $\ket{1}$-state, as well as in the combined two-qubit channel (Fig.~\ref{fig:figure5}a,b,d respectively).
+In these latter three scenarios, increases in the trace distance appear to arise from isolated statistical fluctuations in the data, with the trace distance otherwise monotonically decreasing over the channel duration.

-The presence of single-qubit non-Markovian behavior in Fig.~\ref{fig:1QB_full_LT}c is well understood from the physics of coupled transmon qubits.
+The distinctive presence of single-qubit non-Markovian behavior in Fig.~\ref{fig:1QB_full_LT}c is well understood from the physics of coupled transmon qubits.
 For two transmon qubits interacting via a fixed capacitance, the resulting dispersive repulsion of the $\ket{20}$- and $\ket{02}$-states shifts the frequency of the $\ket{11}$-state and gives rise to a ubiquitous ``always-on'' $ZZ$-interaction in the computational subspace of the form~\cite{Ganzhorn2020}:

 where $\omega_{zz} = \omega_{11} - \omega_{01} - \omega_{10}$ is the energy shift of the $\ket{11}$-state due to the qubit coupling.

 Consequently, when the two qubits are far detuned from each other, this interaction results in an effective two-qubit Hamiltonian of the form~\cite{OMalley2015}: